weiliu2k/CITS4012/README_MISC.md

 <img width="50%" alt="vs-build-tools" src="https://user-images.githubusercontent.com/1005582/123034052-6d6d0980-d41b-11eb-8fe2-2f541825375d.png">

 Warning: The installation of the Build Tools might take a while (~20mins).

+# 2 Install from an environment YAML file
+If we install from this YAML file, then we can ignore all the following steps in Section 3.

+`conda create -p c:\envs\cits4012_py37 --file cits4012_py37.yml`

+If this is successful, you can ignore the rest of the steps below.

+# 3 Install step by step

-# Create a new environment
+## Create a new environment

 * `conda create -p c:\envs\cits4012_py37 python=3.7`
 * `conda activate c:\envs\cits4012_py37`

-# Install Flair
+## Install Flair
 Flair requires different versions of numpy and torch, so it is better to isolate it from the normal environment

 `pip install flair`

-# Install Neuralcoref
+## Install Neuralcoref
 Follow the "compile from source instruction" on the github page as it requires Python 3.7 and Spacy 2.0+

 ```